sparklive/rustmailer/README.md

 ## 💡 Why RustMailer?

-While many programming languages provide IMAP and SMTP client libraries, building a reliable, scalable, and feature-rich mail synchronization and delivery system from scratch remains complex and time-consuming.
+While many programming languages provide IMAP, SMTP, or Gmail API client libraries, building a reliable, scalable, and feature-rich mail synchronization and delivery system from scratch remains complex and time-consuming.
 RustMailer abstracts these challenges by offering a unified, self-hosted middleware service that:

 - Handles multi-account IMAP polling and caching efficiently